NEC Code for Smoke Detector Installation and Interconnection

 - Ensure Safety First: De-energize the branch circuit at the panel and verify it is off with a multimeter.
 Worker safety is paramount on any job site.

 - Connect Power: At each junction box, connect the incoming and outgoing black (hot) and white (neutral) wires to the corresponding leads on the smoke alarm’s wiring harness.
 Use pigtails as needed.
-Connect all ground wires together and to the box/device.
+Connect all ground wires together and to the box/device per NEC grounding and bonding rules.

 - Connect the Interconnect Wire: Connect the red traveler wire for interconnection to the dedicated interconnect terminal on each smoke alarm.
 This is the wire that creates the signaling network.
-It is crucial that only the red traveler wires are connected to each other and not to any other hot or neutral conductors.
+It is crucial that the interconnect conductor is installed per the manufacturer’s instructions and not tied to a circuit load or neutral.

 - Install and Test: Mount the alarms to their bases, restore power, and test the system.
 Pressing the “Test” button on one alarm should trigger all other alarms in the system.
 Refer to the manufacturer’s instructions and NFPA 72 requirements for the full testing protocol.